floragunncom/search-guard-docs/_content/_troubleshooting/openssl_troubleshooting.md

 category: troubleshooting
 order: 150
 layout: troubleshooting
-description: Step-by-step instructions on how to troubleshoot OpenSSL issues for a Search Guard secured Elasticsearch cluster.
+description: Step-by-step instructions on how to troubleshoot OpenSSL issues for a Search Guard secured OpenSearch/Elasticsearch cluster.
 ---

 <!--- Copyright 2020 floragunn GmbH -->

 # OpenSSL Troubleshooting

-Check that you have enabled OpenSSL in `elasticsearch.yml` (which is the default)
+Check that you have enabled OpenSSL in `openearch.yml`/`elasticsearch.yml` (which is the default)
   * `searchguard.ssl.transport.enable_openssl_if_available: true`
   * `searchguard.ssl.http.enable_openssl_if_available: true`